The receivables turnover ratio formula helps you calculate how quickly a company converts its accounts receivable into

 The receivables turnover ratio formula tells you how efficiently a company can collect on the outstanding credit it has extended.

 For companies to be successful, their customers need to pay for things on time.
 When customers purchase goods or services on credit and then pay quickly, companies are usually in better shape financially.
 They can put that cash in the bank, pay down their own debt, or use the money to start making new products.

 When analyzing the balance sheet, investors can calculate how quickly customers are paying their credit bills, and this can offer insight into the health of the organization.
 Use the receivables turnover ratio formula to calculate this figure.

 Credit sales are found on the income statement, not the balance sheet.
 You'll have to have both the income statement and balance sheet in front of you to calculate this equation.

-For this example, let's work with the hypothetical company H.F.
+To understand how this ratio works, imagine the hypothetical company H.F.
 Beverages.
 H.F.
 Beverages is a manufacturer of soft drinks and juice beverages.
 It sells to supermarkets and convenience stores across the country, and it offers its customers 30-day terms.
 That means the customers have 30 days to pay for the beverages they've ordered.

 To see if customers are paying on time, you need to look for the income statement.
 It is normally found within a page or two of the balance sheet in a company's annual report or 10K.
 With the income statement in front of you, look for an item called "credit sales."

 In 2020, H.F.
 Beverages reported credit sales of $15,608,300.
 To figure out the average receivables, look at figures from 2020 and 2019.
 It had $1,183,363 in receivables in 2020, and in 2019, it reported receivables of $1,178,423.